psreeja1007/Next-Gen-Visual-Models/Week 2/Part2/README.md

 ## Training Details

-- **Pretrained Model:** Loaded and evaluated directly on the dataset.
+- **Pretrained Model:** Loaded and trained the model for the extra layers freezing the layers in base model
 - **Fine-tuning:**
-  - Further trained using the training split.
+  - Unfreezed the base model layers and did the training again
-  - Scikit-learn's `fit` method is used for fine-tuning.

 ## Results